yuxiamit/diem/stm_entry/readme.md

         make

 Then you should have a MIS executable.
 Run it.
+The parameter "123" is just a placeholder without effects.

-        ./MIS
+        LD_LIBRARY_PATH=../../../target/debug CARGO_MANIFEST_DIR=../../../diem-move/diem-framework/src ./MIS 123

 ## Change the parameter